andre-st/wahoo-utils/README.md

 	Manual POIs are not affected.
 - Pros:
 	- POI generation and updating the Bolt takes only a few seconds and uses very little disk space
-		(tested in real life with 60 km tours; usually recommended to split long distances for smoother re-routing on a bike computer)
+		(tested in real life with several 60 km tours; usually recommended to split long distances for smoother re-routing on a bike computer)
 	- POI visibility is independent of the zoom level
 	- no additional POI-capable device is required